gradescope/gradescope-utils/gradescope_utils/autograder_utils/README.md

 To enable this, complete the following steps:

-The `GRADESCOPE_PARAMETERS` is used to set different arguments for the JSONTestRunner from the default ones:
+1. The `GRADESCOPE_PARAMETERS` is used to set different arguments for the JSONTestRunner from the default ones.
 In your settings.py, insert the lines below:
 ```python
 TEST_RUNNER = 'gradescope_utils.autograder_utils.gradescope_django_runner.GradescopeDjangoRunner'